Call for Papers

 \documentclass[acmsmall,screen,review,anonymous]{acmart}

 Papers may use either numeric or author-year format for citations.
 It is a single-column page layout.
-Submissions that do not comply with the above instructions will be desk rejected without review.
+Submissions that do not comply with the above instructions may be desk rejected without review.

 The page limit is strict, i.e., papers that take more than 18 pages for anything apart from references (including any section, figure, text, or appendix), will be desk-rejected.
 Experience papers and replicability studies should clearly specify their category in the paper title upon submission: “[TITLE](Experience Paper)”, “[TITLE](Replicability Study)”.
 Papers must be submitted electronically through the ISSTA 2026 submission site.